Live Aid in Philly: An Oral History of that Crazy Day at JFK

 Eric Bazilian, Hooters front man: We spent the entire day before — the Friday — waiting for the sound check that never came.
 But we did get to see Mick Jagger and Tina Turner rehearsing.

-Tina Turner, singer, in an MTV backstage interview the day of the show: We had about an hour.
+Tina Turner, the late singer, in an MTV backstage interview the day of the show: We had about an hour.
 [Laughs].
 But, c’mon, it’s not about perfection… It’s just about having a good time and being here for the people.
 We might mess up a few lines.
 But we’re here.

 Eric Bazilian: It was a lot of sit-around-and-wait, but it was fun.
 The place was buzzing, and it was obvious that something historic was happening.
 And then on Saturday, we got picked up from our homes around 6:30 in the morning.
 I was living in Old City at 3rd and Vine back then.